Bonham Middle School Science Olympiad Team heads to state

-“It’s so exciting because there are so many fields of science and you find one that fits every single kid,” Bonham Middle School teacher, Kimberly Irving.
+“It’s so exciting because there are so many fields of science and you find one that fits every single kid,” Bonham Middle School teacher, Kimberly Irving said.
 “It is the neatest thing to see in the world when they light up when you finally get something that they’re interested in.”

-Irving who teaches science, STEM, and coding at the school says that type of spark recently led the Science Olympiad Team’s third-place win at a regional competition.
+Irving, who teaches science, STEM, and coding at the school, said that type of spark recently led the Science Olympiad Team’s third-place win at a regional competition.
 Now the team is looking ahead.

-“We are trying real hard at nationals, we were four points away from it last year,” Irving says.
+“We are trying real hard at nationals, we were four points away from it last year,” Irving said.

 The team meets daily for 45 minutes.
 They focus on certain STEM skills to keep them in the competition.